 I hear you, I see you, and here’s why I am not taking on your judgments.
 Not for a second.

 First, I’m at a kids’ restaurant.
 Do you think I’m here because my life is glamorous and I enjoy fine dining and good food?
 No. I’m here because there is a universal understanding that if your eating at a kids’ restaurant, your kids get to be adorable little psychopaths.
-If you don’t like it, upgrade to restaurant without a kids’ menu.
+If you don’t like it, upgrade to a restaurant without a kids’ menu.

 Also, at no point did I judge you for being two childless men in their 40’s eating at a kids’ restaurant.
 I didn’t questions the life choices that brought you here.
 Maybe you like cold fries and balloons?
 Maybe your one of those man-babies who enjoy reliving their childhoods and are just biding time until you can go cry yourself to sleep in your adult-sized crib?
 That’s fine.
 None of my business.
 BUT I don’t go to man-baby conventions and act all pissed off because there’s a bunch of men acting like babies.